Rent a room

 You can be a home owner or tenant to participate in the scheme.
 If you are a home owner you should check with your lender and insurer that you are not breaking the terms and conditions of your agreements.
 If you are a tenant it is essential that you make sure your lease allows you to take in a lodger.

-For further information read GOV.UK - Rent a room scheme.or visit
+For further information read or visit GOV.UK - Rent a room scheme.

 There are many companies that match prospective lodgers with landlords.
 These can be found on the Internet by typing 'rent a room' into a search engine.